 A researcher will enter your details into a computer and a computer program will make a decision about which group you will be in whilst in the study.
-This allocation is made by chance, rather like the toss of a coin.
+Two-thirds of patients involved will be allocated to the new treatment group, one-third will be allocated to the 'usual care alone' group.
+This allocation is made by chance.
 This is important because it ensures that the treatments are tested fairly and no one can guess the group the computer puts you into.